DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/tutorial/objects.md

 Once an object that we're trying to represent starts to have many different parameters, we can take advantage of another JavaScript data structure, called an Object.

 JavaScript objects are kind of similar to arrays, in the sense that they help keep related values together using a single variable.
-For example, for our drops, we could declare a "drop" objects like this:
+For example, for our drops, we could declare a "drop" objects like this, where data is organized into key-value pairs:
 ```
 let drop = {
   x: random(width),